dbt-labs/docs.getdbt.com/website/docs/reference/warehouse-setups/azuresynapse-setup.md

 ### Authentication methods

-This adapter is based on the adapter for Microsoft SQL Server.
+This adapter is based on the adapter for Microsoft SQL Server, and the same authentication methods are supported.

-Therefor, the same authentication methods are supported.
+The configuration is the same except for one significant difference:

-The configuration is the same except for 1 major difference: instead of specifying `type: sqlserver`, you specify `type: synapse`.
+Specify `type: synapse` rather than `type: sqlserver`.

 Example: